-Coiling a line
+Sailing knot/1: coiling a line

 Lines on a sailboat need to be kept neatly.
 Most lines that are not in active use are stowed in a neat coil, and active lines often need to be coiled as well.

 One of the most beautiful and useful sailing knots is the bowline, (pronounced “BO’lin”).
-The bowline forms a temporary eye, or loop, in the end of a line and is commonly used to attach a jib sheet to the clew of the jib.
+The bowline forms a temporary eye, or loop, at the end of a line and is commonly used to attach a jib sheet to the clew of the jib.

 The Square Knot, also called the Reef Knot, is well known to school children who have given up on trying to tie their shoe laces.
 On a boat it is used primarily for tying a rope to itself.
 Like when you are securing an item to the boat or a spar.

 The American Sailing Association is the predominant standards bearer and codifier in the arena of recreational sailing education in the Americas.
 The organization was founded in 1983 by television producer Lenny Shabes who felt there was no recognized educational system in place to learn the sport of sailing.
 Today there are over 300 affiliate schools that teach the ASA methods via the many textbooks the Association creates and publishes.
 Over one million sailors have come through the American Sailing Association learning system.